kumar-github/tutorial-resources/README.md

 }
 ```

+You are able to access the `health` endpoint because it is not secured by Spring Security by default and, you are not seeing the full health details because you are not authorized.

-### Health Endpoint Show Details With Authorization
+### Full Health Details With Authorization

-Set the `management.endpoint.health.show-details` property to `when_authorized` as below.
+Set the `management.endpoint.health.show-details` property to `when_authorized` instead of `always` as below.

 `management.endpoint.health.show-details=when_authorized`

 This above setting will make the full health details to be displayed but only for an authorized user.

-Access the `http://localhost:9090/actuator` url and you will be redirected to `http://localhost:9090/login` and you need to **Sign In** to see the actuator endpoints page.
-But we are not signing in now, instead access the `http://localhost:9090/actuator/health` url and you can see the below response because the `health` endpoint is not secured by default.
+Because you are not an authorized user at the moment, accessing the `http://localhost:9090/actuator/health` endpoint will give you the below response.

 ```json
 {